 The following ultrasound assessments should be within the skill set of most obstetricians practicing on labor and delivery.
 A key practical point is to always ensure the probe orientation matches the screen orientation.
 This ensures “left” and “cranial” are always depicted correctly on the screen.
 Gently moving your finger on one corner of the probe and observing the screen will confirm this before you start scanning.

 Because ultrasound is transmitted poorly through air, the face of the transducer must be coupled to the patient's skin by a fluid medium, such as gel, so that the sound waves may penetrate the skin surface–air interface.
-Higher ultrasound frequencies are used on vaginal probes, giving finer, more detailed resolution of structures. ...
+Higher ultrasound frequencies are used on vaginal probes, ...